-June Qualification Grant Awarded to Mama Joy Foods
+June Amber Grant Awarded to Mama Joy Foods

 Read on to learn about her business, her advice for other female entrepreneurs, and more…

 WN: How did Mama Joy Foods come about?

 JL: In 2012, our oldest daughter (who was 10 at the time) was diagnosed with Crohn’s Disease.
 After 2 years of being on immune suppressing medication and months of high dose steroids, we were seeing no improvement to her health.
 In 2014, her pediatric gastroenterologist started talking about putting her on a new medication and possibly doing surgery.
 As her parents, we were not comfortable with either of these options.
 We started researching alternatives to medication and learned of a certain diet for people like our daughter.